Top 10 Tips On How To Break Your Child’s Sugar Addiction

 How to tell if your child is addicted to sugar?

 Top 10 Tips on How to Break Your Child’s Sugar Addiction!

 - Lead by example.
 Our children learn about life, love, and yes, even food, from us, the parents.
 So, if you’re wanting to create healthier eating habits in your children you have to first start with yourself.
 Do you snack on sweets often?
 Is dessert a must after dinner?
 You can’t say one thing and do another.
 Show them that if you care then they should too.
 Take steps for yourself to be a model of healthy eating.

 - Start early.
 Eating habits start even before birth, so the sooner you start this journey the better.
 If you can, limit the amount of sugar your child eats starting at birth.
 They don’t need to eat candy, cakes, and ice cream to have a memorable childhood.
 Teach your children to have a healthy relationship with sugar at an early age.
 And if your child is well into preteens you still have time.
 Start now!

 - Focus on health.
-Don’t talk with your children about weight gain, being over weight, or trying a weight loss program.
+Don’t talk with your children about weight gain, being overweight, or trying a weight loss program.
 Just focus on health.
 Children who are exposed to weight talk at an early age have a higher risk of developing an eating disorder and/or engaging in dangerous weight control behaviors.
 Instead, teach health.
-Show them that eating healthy is a valuable priority to have and can be the foundation to a long and happy life.
+Show them that eating healthy is a valuable priority to have and can be the foundation of a long and happy life.

 - Push for produce.
-Having less processed sweets in the house, your children will naturally gravitate to foods that have a natural sweetness.
+Having fewer processed sweets in the house, your children will naturally gravitate to foods that have a natural sweetness.
 Always push them toward the freshest alternative…fruits and veggies!
 Make sure they are getting proper nutrients, such as carbs, proteins, and good fats in their bodies.
-Eating healthy foods with give them a natural energy boost without the scary sugar spike.
+Eating healthy foods will give them a natural energy boost without the scary sugar spike.